Mercer Island Transit Interchange

 I have read through most of the documentation provided, and I read what appear to be references to a bus "station" but can't seem to find anything more definitive.
 Can you clarify whether a bus/transit station is being proposed or if any kind of sidewalk pedestrian shelters or rain screens are part of the bus interchange plans?
 If that is indeed the case, will more info be posted here?

-First Hill Jim asked about 3 years agoThere isn't going to be any new structure that can be defined as a "bus station."
+First Hill Jim asked over 5 years agoThere isn't going to be any new structure that can be defined as a "bus station."
 The transit interchange is basically just curb space where buses will pull up in front of the existing Park & Ride to allow passengers to connect to the future light rail service (opening in 2023).
 A roundabout will be constructed to allow the buses to turnaround more easily at 77th Ave and North Mercer Way.
 There may be a few additional bus shelters added.
 The major construction that you see in this area today at street level is to build the entrances to the East Link light rail station.
 As design work advances on the roundabout, more details will be posted here.

 -